whoisorioki/dashboard/md/backend_report.md

 ## ✅ Key Backend Achievements

 - **GraphQL-First API:** All major KPIs and analytics are served via a unified GraphQL endpoint.
 The schema is designed to meet frontend requirements efficiently.
-- **High-Performance Data Aggregation:** All backend analytics are powered by the Polars library, using lazy evaluation for optimal performance and memory efficiency.
+- **High-Performance Data Aggregation:** Backend analytics now use Druid SQL for most aggregations, with Polars as a fallback for advanced filtering or legacy endpoints.
 - **Robust Error Handling:** A consistent error envelope structure and comprehensive logging are implemented across the entire backend.
 - **Unified Data Model:** Field names (camelCase) and business logic are consistent across the GraphQL API, ensuring a predictable contract for the frontend.
 - **Core Analytics Implemented:** Key analytics, including customer value, top customers, sales performance, and profitability, are fully implemented and return live data from Druid.